tinythings/logjet/doc/manpage/ljx.1.md

 `stats` is planned but may not be complete in release `0.1`.

+## discover

+Stream JSON discovery summaries across one or more inputs.
+It emits either NDJSON rows or a single JSON summary intended for machine use.

 ## view

 Browse filtered records in an interactive terminal UI.